Dick Cheney, one of the most powerful vice presidents in American history, dies at 84

 "I don't think it's likely to unfold that way, Tim, because I really do believe we will be greeted as liberators," Cheney said.

 As the war dragged on, Democrats seized that statement as evidence of how Cheney's determination to go to war had clouded his judgment.
-There was talk that he had changed from his earlier days in politics.
+There was talk that his views had changed from his earlier days in politics.

 Controversy follows Cheney